x

 Arguments

-It also accepts all the usual HTML attributes for a radio input, e.g. id
+It also accepts all the usual HTML attributes for a radio input, e.g. id, class, data- etc.

 — |